Students enrolled in most UTS coursework degrees are eligible to apply for Global Exchange, with the exception of;

 Additional academic criteria include:

-- Fail – no more than 10 per cent of subjects can be recorded as 'Fail' on your academic transcript.
+- No more than 10 per cent of subjects can be recorded as 'Fail' on your academic transcript.

-As an international student you can apply for exchange, but you will need to make sure you meet the Australian Government's Department of Immigration and Border Protection (DIBP) requirements.
-For up-to-date advice, visit the DIBP website (opens an external site).
+As an international student you can apply for exchange, provided you continue to meet the conditions of your Australian student visa.
+For up-to-date advice, visit the Department of Home Affairs (opens an external site).

 You will also need to make sure that you comply with the visa conditions relating to your studies as an international student at UTS.
 If you are unsure about this, please email firstname.lastname@example.org.

-UTS’s Global Exchange program is designed to help UTS students experience new cultures.
-International students are therefore not able to go on exchange to their home country.
+The UTS Global Exchange program is designed to help UTS students experience new cultures and international students are therefore not permitted to return to their home country on exchange.

-Students transferring to UTS from INSEARCH or another institution are eligible to apply for exchange during their first session of study at UTS, provided they are enrolled in 24 credit points and will complete a total of 48 credit points at UTS by the time they commence exchange.
+Students transferring to UTS from INSEARCH or another institution are eligible to submit an application for exchange during their first session of study at UTS, provided they are enrolled in 24 credit points and will complete a total of 48 credit points at UTS by the time they commence exchange.

-For example a student who studied at INSEARCH in 2017 and commences at UTS in Autumn 2018 may submit an application for exchange commencing in Autumn session 2018.
+For example a student who studied at INSEARCH in 2017 and commences at UTS in Autumn 2018 may submit an application for exchange commencing in Autumn session 2019.
 This is subject to other degree timing requirements.
-Please refer to additional requirements on appropriate timing.